jscoobyced/mynn/README.md

-Dockerfile for MariaDB, Yarn, Nodejs and netcore.
+Dockerfile for MariaDB and netcore runtime.